-- Low level languages a.
-Machine language, b.
-Assembly language - High level language a.
-3GL, b.
-4GL, c.
-5GL
+- Low level languages such as Machine language and Assembly language. - High level language such as 3GL, 4GL and 5GL.

 Tell the students about advantages and disadvantages of HLL.

 Explain to the students about the concept of language translator and its working.